 To work in close partnership with schools and settings, offering advice and support whilst challenging thinking and expectations.

 To deliver high quality SEMH training in a range of settings.

-To report to the local authority annually or as requested.

-To manage a team of teachers and support staff to ensure high quality SEMH support across Salford.

 The Post holder will:

-Retain an up to date knowledge of the National Curriculum and of teaching strategies and developments including supporting children with learning needs.
+Retain an up-to-date knowledge of the National Curriculum and of teaching strategies and developments including supporting children with learning needs.

 Carry out assessments and keep accurate records of progress.